emaphp/magento2-module-vuewidget/README.md

 </script>
 ```

-Both the block class implementation and the alias declaration are just like all other examples.
+Both of these values will be provided by the block instance directly.

 ```php
 <?php